 We can also offer English and Spanish local mentorship.
 Everyone knows that once you start doing a project, issues arise.
 Our local community members can help the students troubleshoot these issues with cultural intuition and knowledge of the land.

 All of the mentors at Two Rivers Reserve are fluent in both Spanish and English, so Spanish knowledge is not mandatory but EXTREMELY helpful once you are in Ecuador.

 Internship application acceptance is rolling, however we do ask that an application is submitted at least 90 days before the intended start date to allow adequate time for our Internship Team give feedback and economical travel arrangements.

 It is important to note that the internships are not funded by Two Rivers Reserve, therefore cost of living will be the student’s responsibility in Ecuador.
 We have estimated that the cost of living (outside of accommodation fees) would be between $150 to $300 a month, depending on the student’s spending habits, as well as the cost of project materials.We acknowledge that this might be a financial burden, we therefore offer workshops on fundraising for your project.

-Please fill out an internship or volunteer application, , send it TwoRiversReserve@gmail.com, and you will hear from us shortly.
+Please fill out a General Internship or a Project Based Internship application (below), send it TwoRiversReserve@gmail.com, and you will hear from us shortly.